-5.2.4.
-Stabilizing the energy levels
+1.3.4 Stabilizing the Energy Levels

 Measuring the electron g/2 with a precision of parts in 10^{13} requires that the energy levels of our homemade atom, an electron bound to a Penning trap, be exceptionally stable.
-The energy levels depend upon the magnetic field and upon the potential that we apply to the trap electrodes.
-The magnetic field must be stable at least on the timescale that is required to measure the two frequencies, \bar{f}c and $\bar{\nu}a$, that are both proportional to the magnetic field.
+The energy levels depend upon the magnetic field and upon the the potential that we apply to the trap electrodes.
+The magnetic field must be stable at least on the time scale that is required to measure the two frequencies, \bar{f}c and \bar{v}a , that are both proportional to the magnetic field.

 One defense against external field fluctuations is a high magnetic field.
-This makes field fluctuations due to outside sources to be relatively smaller.
+This makes it so that field fluctuations due to outside sources are relatively smaller.
 The largest source of ambient magnetic noise is a subway that produces 50 nT (0.5 mG, 10 ppb) fluctuations in our lab and that would limit us to four hours of data taking per day (when the subway stops running) if we did not shield the electron from them.
-Eddy currents in the high-conductivity aluminum and copper cylinders of the dewars and the magnet bore shield high-frequency fluctuations [20].
-For slower fluctuations, the aforementioned shelf-shielding solenoid [18] has the correct geometry to make the central field always equal to the average field over the solenoid cross-section.
-This translates flux conservation into central-field conservation, shielding external fluctuations by more than a factor of 150 [19].
+Eddy currents in the high-conductivity aluminum and copper cylinders of the dewars and the magnet bore shield high-frequency fluctuations [38].
+For slower fluctuations, the aforementioned self-shielding solenoid [36] has the correct geometry to make the central field always equal to the average field over the solenoid cross-section.
+This translates flux conservation into central-field conservation, shielding external fluctuations by more than a factor of 150 [37].